Below are some key facts and figures from GiGL data holdings. Please credit them to “Greenspace Information for Greater

 How green is London?

-Roughly 47% of Greater London is green.
-33% of London is natural habitat within open space according to surveyed habitat information (1), excluding an additional 14% which is estimated to be vegetated private, domestic garden green space (2).
+Roughly 47% of Greater London is ‘green’; 33% of London is natural habitats within open space according to surveyed habitat information (1) and an additional 14% is estimated to be vegetated private, domestic garden land (2).

 How much of London is water?